Rolling Back the Tide of Extremism, One Post at a Time: Canada's Coalition - The Guardian Gets It

 Canadian standards, which is what Harper was evidently looking to do.

-Indeed, the Conservative's reality-denying economic plan
+Indeed, the Conservative's reality-denying economic plan does

 not include a stimulus plan but does include such right-wing proposals